Overview

 Using MarkScheme in the ramp

-From Phase 2 onward, photo-upload marking gives fast scheme alignment on handwriting — useful when teachers have marking queues. /mark works for guests with daily limits; accounts track progress.
+For Cambridge mark Cambridge past papers, from Phase 2 onward, photo-upload marking gives fast scheme alignment on handwriting — useful when teachers have marking queues. [mark a paper](/mark)(/mark) works for guests with daily limits; accounts track progress.

 Practical calendar (example: exams May/June)